rmagatti/auto-session/README.md

 ## 🚫 Disabling the plugin

 You might run into issues with Firenvim or another plugin and want to disable `auto_session` altogether based on some condition.
-For this example, as to not try and save sessions for Firenvim, we disable the plugin if the `started_by_firenvim` variable is set.
+For example, this will disable AutoSession when started under Firenvim:

 ```viml
 if exists('g:started_by_firenvim')